LED Starter Project

 Before building your program, ensure that all relevant files have been saved to ensure that code generation has been done.

-After building your project, you will see the console which will tell you whether or not your project built successfully.
-As long as there are no errors, then your project built successfully.
-You should also look over the warnings if you have any since those hint at potential problems in your code.
+After building your project, you should also look over the warnings if you have any since those hint at potential problems in your code.

 Now press down on the button and see if the LED properly lights up.
 If they do, congratulations!
 You have completed your first ESW project!